33:1-1. For the purpose of this chapter, the following words and terms shall be deemed to have the meanings herein given to them:

 deserve to go to jail or have a criminal record.
 Attorney H. Scott Aalsberg is ranked one of

 the Top Ten Criminal Lawyers by the National Academy of Criminal Defense Attorneys and

 was listed for the past 7 years as one of the Top 100 Trial Lawyers by the National Trial

 Lawyers.
 When you hire the best lawyer you put the best chance of winning on your side!

 The Text of the Law for Possession of Alcohol and Powdered Alcohol in NJ

-results in all of the
+results in all or some

 - Criminal Record